 The final topic that the Chancellor reported on was the Bioscience building replacing the Howell building.
 This is the single most important construction priority on the East Campus.
 The cost would be about \$125 million.
 The Chancellor indicated that he would appreciate Faculty Senate support so that this building remain ECU's most important priority for a new building on East Campus.
 This project would be a major improvement to classroom and research space on campus.
 Advanced planning money of around \$12 million is needed, as soon as possible, since past indications are that if the planning money is approved the legislature generally approves the full funding required funding for design and construction of the building.
 This would also include the operating money needed for the building.
-The Chancellor reported that ECU only has about 40% of the operational money required to operate current buildings on campus information available at this time The Chancellor indicated his appreciation to Professor Gavin, as chair of this task force in providing structure to this discussion, and said that he welcomed questions.
+The Chancellor reported that ECU only has about 40% of the operational money required to operate current buildings on campus

 The Chancellor concluded his remarks by saying that for the first time in a year he had no budget update.
 There has been no change in the budget figures for a month and for the first time in fifteen months.
-The budget information presented in the recent Budget Forum was the best predictor for better retention.
+The budget information presented in the recent Budget Forum was the best information available at this time The Chancellor indicated his appreciation to Professor Gavin, as chair of this task force in providing structure to this discussion, and said that he welcomed questions.

+Professor Glascoff (Health and Human Performance) mentioned an article in the Daily Reflector stating that on campus housing was the best predictor of freshman retention.
+She asked about mandatory on campus housing for freshman and how that had worked at other institutions as the predictor for better retention.
 She asked if there was a serious consideration for creating more on campus freshman housing.
 Chancellor responded by saying that ECU needs the beds required for this to happen and that there were currently not enough beds available due to dormitory space being renovated.
 He stated that he understood the difference between retention based on campus housing and that off campus housing has a tremendous negative impact on grades and retention rates.
 He also indicated that the housing master plan took this into consideration and that he had asked for approval from the Board of Trustees for more on campus housing.